 1. Any student traveling internationally under Harvard auspices must prior to departure:

 a.
-Register the trip in the University’s Harvard Travel Registry.
+Register the trip in the University’s International SOS MyTrips platform.
 Registering is required for all students traveling under Harvard auspices (that is, trips funded or arranged by the Law School or other parts of the University or resulting in academic credit) and strongly recommended for everyone.
 Registering enables the University to locate people quickly and provide assistance in the event of an emergency.
-Students should create a profile in the Travel Registry and then record their specific trip information and make sure the information stays up-to-date.
-Entries should include the complete period of time abroad, including travel before, during, and after the primary program / project under Harvard auspices.
+Students must create a profile in MyTrips initially using their Harvard email address; students can then add an additional preferred email address to their profile.
+After creating their MyTrips profile, students can enter their trip details manually or forward their confirmed bookings to firstname.lastname@example.org.
+Entries should include the complete period of time abroad, including travel before, during, and after the primary program / project under Harvard auspices, and students should make sure the information stays up-to-date throughout travel.

 b.
 Review, sign and return the appropriate Assumption of Risk formto the sponsoring program at the Law School.

 c.
-Review the services provided by Harvard Travel Assist and relevant health and safety information and take appropriate steps.
-Students traveling abroad for academic or professional reasons are covered at no cost to themselves by Harvard Travel Assist, a program that provides 24-hour worldwide emergency medical and security evacuation services.
+Review the services provided by International SOS and relevant health and safety information and take appropriate steps.
+Students traveling abroad for academic or professional reasons are covered by Harvard University’s International SOS membership.
+International SOS provides 24-hour worldwide emergency medical and security assistance and evacuation services.
 Please note that this program is a supplement to, not a substitute for, health insurance.

 d.
 Obtain the necessary passport and visa.